ProtoSchool/munich/README.md

 ---

-BTW: We like [creative learning](https://learn.media.mit.edu/lcl/) like we used to do in the kindergarden 👶
+BTW: We like [creative learning](https://learn.media.mit.edu/lcl/) like we used to do in the kindergarten 👶

 <p align="center">
   <br><br>